Ulbora/UlboraAPIGateway/README.md

 - Note:
 - routeID is: challenge
 - yourRoute is: /rs/challenge?name=sam&age=44 which can be mappend in the user portal to something like https://www.youapi/rs/challenge?name=sam&age=44

+### Active Production Route
+The User Admin Portal allows you to make any route URL the active production route with the click of a switch.
+Using Non-Prod routes allows you to test services before placing them in production.

 ## Add Client